deodandem/1134/content/docs/Schedule/_index.md

 What's the difference between imagism and symbolism?
 How about metaphor and metonymy?
 How do images arise from or relate to the ritual and fictional dimensions of the lyric?
 </p>

-Oct 12 - Barthes, *Camera Lucida* (First part); Selected poems by Stéphane Mallarmé, Jean Cocteau, Tomas Tranströmer, Paul Celan, Mina Loy, Aimé Césaire
+Oct 12 - Barthes, *Camera Lucida* (First part); Selected poems by Paul Celan, Aimé Césaire, Emily Dickinson, Mina Loy, Stéphane Mallarmé, Tomas Tranströmer
 <p class="descript">
-We will practice identifying <i>puncta</i> in class and discuss the validity of identifying poetry with photography.
+Prior to class, read the Barthes.
+We will practice identifying <i>puncta</i> in class (both in photos and poems) and discuss the validity of identifying poetry with photography.
 </p>

 {{< hint info >}}